 Participating in student groups can be an excellent way to build community on campus, to engage in leadership and collaborative activities, to develop knoweldge, experience and qualities that can make your time at Brown fulfilling and your preparation for your chosen profession more substantive.

 The Student Activities Office oversees and maintains a list of officially recognized Brown student organizations.
-We provide a list of some of the student organizations with a law and advocacy focus.
-This list is not exhaustive and we encourage you to explore the vibrant community of student organizations through their web materials, information sessions, fairs and other activities.
+Below are some of the student organizations with a law focus.